 Appearance, Size & Growth, & Placement

-This plant looks kind of like a mix between clovers, water lettuce, and Lily pads.
-Yes, it is a floating plant, and when Frogbit is young, the leaves usually lie flat on the water, and they tend to spread outwards.
+This plant looks kind of like a mix of clovers, water lettuce, and lily pads.
+Yes, it is a floating plant, and when frogbit is young, the leaves usually lie flat on the water, and they tend to spread outwards.

 Frogbit can get quite large, with a single plant reaching a total of 20 inches or over 50 cm in diameter.
 Keep in mind that here we are talking about the whole plant with many leaves, not just a single leaf.
 Frogbit does grow at a decent pace, and if left untended, it can easily overtake the total surface of any aquarium.